View Source AWS.Omics (aws-elixir v1.0.10)

 View Source

-Creates a sequence store.
+Creates a sequence store and returns its metadata.

 Link to this function